 Gentoo Linux: historically, the ProAudioOverlay was the reference point for Gentoo audiophiles.
 Nowadays it seems that the Overlay is not as active as it was before.
 There are new projects like Gentoo Studio, as well as people working to bring the software in the ProAudioOverlay in the main portage tree (see here).

 Slackware: studioware and Slackermedia.
 This commercial distro was originally based on Slackware 13.37.
 The project seems to be still alive as of September 2017.
-If I am not wrong, this was based on Studio4, originally a commercial version of Puppy Studio (see below).
+If I am not wrong, this was once Studio4, originally a commercial version of Puppy Studio (see below).

 More resources are available for these systems but I linked only the most important.
 For a general and distro-independent documentation have a look at the Linux Audio Wiki.

 Finally, I would like to mention few discontinued/dormant projects that I either tried and were very good for me or were interesting.
 The work of these pioneers has been enlightening!